camchenry/camchenry-remix/posts/typescript-union-type.md

 A **discriminated union** (also called "distinguished union" or "tagged union") is a special case of a union type that allows us to easily differentiate between the types within it.

-This is accomplished by adding a field to each type which a unique value, which can be used to differentiate between the types using an equality type guard.
+This is accomplished by adding a field to each type that has a unique value, which can be used to differentiate between the types using an equality type guard.

-For example, if we had a type which represented possible events that could occur, we could give each event a unique type.
-Then, we just need to check the event type to know exactly what case we are handling.
+For example, if we had a type which represented all possible events that could occur, we could give each event a unique name.
+Then, we just need to check the event name to know exactly what type/case we are handling.

 ```typescript
 type AppEvent =